 On the other hand, if you can wait a few weeks, wattles will be able to help you identify your roos from your hens.

 The development of wattles varies from one breed to another.
 However, it will help tell if you have a roo or a hen earlier when you know when wattles develop on a particular chicken breed.

 Wattles develop earlier on males than they do on females.
 If you have a chick growing its wattles a little earlier than expected, then there’s a high chance that it is a rooster.

 Of course, when both your males and females have matured, the wattles will be more helpful in determining the males from the females.
 If we’re talking about the same breed, the roosters almost always have larger wattles.

 When you first see a chicken, wattles are not one of the first things you will notice.
 However, if you plan to go into the poultry world, it is undoubtedly something you have to know as a great chicken handler.

-Wattles are not one of the most noticeable features of a chicken, but it is valuable to a handler and his chicken’s life.
+Wattles are not one of the most noticeable features of a chicken, but they are valuable to a handler and their chicken’s life.
 It’s small, but it is the secret behind big things.

 If you want to know more about chicken anatomy or chicken health, then you can check out our other discussions.
 We’ll see you there!